kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

 cluster.

 Provided you enabled the feature gate, Kubernetes implements _validation racheting_ for CustomResourceDefinitions.
-The API server is willing accept updates to resources that are not valid after the update, provided that each part of the resource that failed to validate was not changed by the update operation.
+The API server is willing to accept updates to resources that are not valid after the update, provided that each part of the resource that failed to validate was not changed by the update operation.
 In other words, any invalid part of the resource that remains invalid must have already been wrong.